How to Choose a User Onboarding Stack That Drives Retention

 Improving your onboarding means understanding the behavior of customers who stick around for the long term.
 Once you have that, you can tailor the onboarding experience and product around those key features and experiences.

-That’s where analyzing your retention via behavioral cohorts with a tool like Amplitude is necessary.
-Behavioral cohorts are groups of users that all exhibit the same behavior in your app.
+That’s where analyzing your retention via with a tool like is necessary. are groups of users that all exhibit the same behavior in your app.
 In this case that behavior could be as broad as signing up for the product, or as granular as going through a specific product tour.

 user engagement through onboarding